30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 8) Lentil Soup

-Why Lentil Soup pulls its weight: Lentil soup is the bring-to-work lunch that warms up in 90 seconds and delivers 20+ grams of protein per bowl, and it gets better the second day.
+Why pack this for lunch: Lentil soup is the bring-to-work lunch that warms up in 90 seconds and delivers 20+ grams of protein per bowl, and it gets better the second day.

 Nathaniel LeeNathaniel’s Pantry Notes: How Much Protein Your Lunch Actually Needs